Back To:

 On the other hand, an ARM port is a possibility.
 Given that the entire project has never been compiled for anything outside of x86, I expect this to be a long and difficult journey that may be too much of a distraction from the main project goals.
 While I don't believe it is difficult to get y-cruncher to compile and run correctly for ARM, making it performant is another story.

 The minimum performance target is to beat x86 emulation on Windows.
-From what I've heard, running y-cruncher with fast x86 emulation (no total store ordering) isn't terrible in performance - though sketchy from a correctness standpoint. (y-cruncher makes fairly extensive use of lockless programming, the fact that it runs at all without total store ordering suprises me.)
+From what I've heard, running y-cruncher with fast x86 emulation (no total store ordering) isn't terrible in performance - though sketchy from a correctness standpoint. (y-cruncher makes fairly extensive use of lockless programming, the fact that it runs at all without total store ordering surprises me.)

 If I do decide to go down the ARM route, I intend to start with Windows since (I believe) all the system APIs are the same and is where I'm most comfortable.
 Linux may follow next, but ultimately the thing that matters is the Apple M1 since they seem to have the best ARM core right now.